 Is the Chinese calendar used today?

 However, the Chinese calendar still plays an important and dominant role in everyday life.
 It is used to govern traditional Chinese holidays such as the Lantern Festival, Tomb-Sweeping Day (or Qingming Festival), Mid-Autumn Festival, and, of course, the Chinese New Year.

 The stems and branches—both individually and in combination—also have Yin Yang and Wu Xing (five-element) attributes.
 Therefore, the Chinese lunisolar calendar is used in Chinese astrology and fortune-telling, for naming newborns, and for selecting auspicious days for weddings, funerals or starting a business/making a big purchase.
-If curious, you can use the chart at the bottom of our Chinese Zodiac Animals article to find out your own Chinese zodiac sign.
+If curious, you can use this chart to find your own Chinese zodiac sign.

 The Chinese calendar plays an integral part in modern Chinese society, both within China and the Chinese diaspora, so it is recommended to learn more if you are interested in further understanding the culture or if you wish to live in China.